Enrique Iglesias

 Enrique Miguel Iglesias Preysler (/es/; born 8 May 1975) is a Spanish singer and songwriter.
-He started his recording career in the mid-1990s on the Mexican label Fonovisa where he released three Spanish albums Enrique Iglesias, Vivir and Cosas del Amor becoming the bestselling Spanish-language act of the decade.
+He started his recording career in the mid-1990s on the Mexican label Fonovisa where he released three Spanish albums: Enrique Iglesias, Vivir and Cosas del Amor, becoming the bestselling Spanish-language act of the decade.
 By the turn of the millennium, he made a successful crossover into the mainstream English-language market.

-He signed a multi-album deal with Universal Music Group for US$68 million with Interscope Records releasing a string of hit English albums such as Enrique, Escape, 7 and Insomniac.
-During this time he also released Spanish albums such as Quizás and 95/08 Éxitos under Universal Music Latin.
-In 2010, Iglesias parted with Interscope Records and signed with another Universal Music Group label, Republic Records where he released two successful bilingual albums Euphoria and Sex and Love.
-In 2015, he parted ways with Universal Music Group after being there for over a decade.
-He signed with Sony Music and his subsequent albums were to be released two more bilingual albums Final (Vol. 1) and Final (Vol. 2) with Sony Music Latin in Spanish and RCA Records in English.
+He signed a multi-album deal with Universal Music Group for US$68 million with Interscope Records, releasing a string of hit English albums such as Enrique, Escape, 7, and Insomniac.
+During this time, he also released Spanish albums such as Quizás and 95/08 Éxitos under Universal Music Latin.
+In 2010, Iglesias parted with Interscope Records and signed with another Universal Music Group label, Republic Records, where he released two successful bilingual albums, Euphoria and Sex and Love.
+In 2015, he parted ways with Universal Music Group after over a decade.
+He signed with Sony Music and subsequently released two more bilingual albums, Final (Vol. 1) and Final (Vol. 2), with Sony Music Latin in Spanish and RCA Records in English.

 Iglesias is one of the best-selling Latin music artists with estimated sales of over 100 million albums worldwide.
 He has had five Billboard Hot 100 top five singles, including two number-ones.
 Iglesias holds the record for the most number-one songs on the Billboard Hot Latin Songs chart with 27 songs and the Latin Pop Airplay chart with 24 songs.
 Iglesias holds the number-one position on the Greatest of All-Latin Artists charts and in October 2022 he was honored with the Top Latin Artist of All Time at the Latin Billboard Awards.
 Iglesias also has 14 number-ones on Billboards Dance charts, more than any other male artist.
 He has earned the honorific title King of Latin Pop.
 In December 2016, Billboard magazine named him the 14th most successful and top male dance club artist of all time.